vmware-tanzu/community-edition/docs/designs/2717-produce-tce-specific-releases.md

 ### Release Automation

-In order to facilitate creation of compliant Tanzu Kubernetes Release (TKr) files, automation is needed to translate the data from the TCE release build manifest (described in the next section) into the TKr format.
+In order to automate the process of creating repositories as outlined above, tooling must be created.

 This tooling will be created as a Go library along with a command line utility.
 The code will initially reside in the Tanzu Community Edition git repository for convenience, but is a strong candidate for being moved into its own repository.